Journalism

 Internships

-Students may earn up to three units for approved journalism internships and if the internship is rigorous, they may receive credit toward capstone requirements.
-Students should consult the department office about how to arrange credit for internships.
+Students may earn up to 3 units for approved journalism internships and, if the internship is rigorous, they may receive credit toward capstone requirements.
+Students should visit the department's internship website to find forms and approved internships https://journalism.sfsu.edu/internships.
 Participating in internships is strongly encouraged.
-Students who succeed in finding journalism jobs upon graduation are generally those who have two or more internship experiences before they graduate. (http://journalism.sfsu.edu/pages/internship-information)
+Students who succeed in finding journalism jobs upon graduation are generally those who have two or more internship experiences before they graduate.

 Advising

-To help students stay on top of the challenges they face, the department strongly encourages all majors and minors to receive academic advising with a journalism faculty advisor every semester.
+To help students stay on top of the challenges they face, the department strongly encourages all majors and minors to receive academic advising with a Journalism faculty advisor every semester.
 The department office makes appointments via email.
 Students are asked to provide advisors with ongoing records of their complete academic record for the department advising folders.
-Upper division students will have mandatory advising every year and will have a hold placed on their registration until it's completed.
-The department will send an email notifying upper division students about mandatory advising.
+Upper-division students will have mandatory advising every year (seniors in the fall and juniors in the spring) and will have a hold placed on their registration until it's completed.
+The department will send an email notifying upper-division students about mandatory advising.

 The Department and Faculty